 His duo Spoken Mirror collaborates with the renowned artist George Birrell taking Birrell’s works as inspiration for the ensembles compositions in a joint visual and musical performance, premiering in the Glasgow Jazz Festival with further concerts across Scotland’s Central Belt.
 In 2014 he was musical director and arranger for the SRD Commonwealth Games fashion show at the City Halls.

 Allon has worked with the Royal Scottish National Orchestra and the RTE Concert Orchestra, Dublin.
 His session work credentials includes Sharleen Spiteri’s solo album “Melody”, David Byrne’s sound track to the film “Young Adam” starring Ewan McGregor, and performances on TV most notably Joz Tenuto big band (Hogmany Live – BBC Scotland), TV theme tunes, (Boiling Point – STV), live national radio broadcasts (Hung Drawn Quartet – Brian Morton show) and, to date, appearances on over twenty albums.

 Allon has also performed, recorded and toured with The Commitments, Brian Byrne, The Pearl Fishers, Isobel Campbell of Belle & Sebastian, Martha Reeves, Lol Coxhill, Evan Parker, Barry Guy, The Burt MacDonald Quartet, The Hung Drawn Quartet and Bill Wells.

-As an educationalist Allon teaches saxophone on the University of Glasgow Music degree course and is Musical Director with the community based Zig Zag Big Band and with Brass Jaw has received awards for innovation for their renowned educational workshops.
+As an educationalist Allon teaches saxophone on the University of Glasgow Music degree course, Royal Conservatoire of Scotland and is Musical Director with the community based Zig Zag Big Band and with Brass Jaw has received awards for innovation for their renowned educational workshops.